Deliver “Delight and Passion” to people

 ▲ Hiyoriyama Coast Museum

-Since joining the company, Takahashi has mainly worked in the field of corporate displays, but at the same time, his active involvement in competitions has given him the opportunity to broaden the scope of his career.
+After joining the company, Takahashi primarily worked in the field of corporate displays, but his proactive participation in competitions broadened the scope of his career.

-Takahashi: "The first time I participated in a competition was because the head of the concept design department asked me to.
-After trying a few times, I had more opportunities to be involved in competitions as well as displays, and I became familiar with the sales staff within the company.
+Takahashi: "My first experience participating in a competition was when the head of concept design department asked me to.
+After trying a few times, I had more opportunities to take on the main responsibility for competitions in parallel with displays, and I also became familiar with the sales staff within the company."

 A competition is a race against other companies, so high creativity and the ability to respond quickly are essential.
 It's tough, but the challenge is worth it, and I feel that this experience has become the foundation of my career as a designer."